Film Degree Programs in Atlanta

 The film and video minor requires completion of 15-18 credits.
 At least nine of these credits must be at the 3000-4000 levels.
 These classes may cover such areas as writing or producing films or critical film studies.

-All students take a theoretical class in film as well as complete courses in the areas of production or screenwriting, film history and critical studies in film.
-This program also allows students to select 24 credits of electives, which may cover topics like animation, set lighting and acting.
+All students take a film analysis and film history class as well as a film or media theory course.
+This program also allows students to select 24 credits of electives, which may cover topics like digital cinematography, screenwriting, set lighting and sound design.
 Students can also choose an internship or an honors thesis as an elective.
 They complete a minor in another academic area.

-Master of Arts in Film, Video and Digital Imaging
+Master of Arts in Communication with a Concentration in Film, Video and Digital Imaging